Why cash incentives are your best option for high school students.

 3. No Prizes to Deal With

 Because there are no prizes, sponsors have one less thing to worry about.
 There are no prizes to have to take into account.
-Prizes can occasionally arrive damaged or broken, or simply not arrive at all.
+Prizes can occasionally arrive damaged or broken or not arrive at all.